RezaaMaleki/DL_cropland_segmentation-Sentinel-2_composite/README.md

 Running the Notebook:

 Download the provided Jupyter notebook: CropClass_CompareGEEcomposite_T15SXU_Github.ipynb.
-Install necessary dependencies such as TensorFlow, Keras, and rasterio if not already installed.
+Install necessary dependencies if not already installed in file requirements.txt by code: pip install -r requirements.txt
 Load the Sentinel-2 composite image generated from GEE into the notebook, and configure the file paths for training data.
 Deep Learning Model: